jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 Nigel sighed in a very put-upon way. "*Sooo* original."

 Basil continued, ignoring the little demon's complaints.
-"Each copy of yourself will then be assigned a different path, and will move down that path, counting steps to the *next* branching.
-Also, each copy of yourself will always move at the *same pace*.
-That's important!"
+"Once split, you'll only ever walk the copy that has moved the least distance.
+Each copy will keep track of the total number of steps it has taken."

 Nigel looked around absently.
-"Same pace.
+"Least distance.
+Count steps.
 Got it."

+Fabian interrupted, confused.
+"Wait, what?
+Why only walk the copy that's moved the least distance?"

+Nigel rolled his eyes, but Basil explained.
+"It's because Nigel can't walk *all* of the copies simultaneously.
+If he could, then he'd do that---just like the wavefront of the water we talked about.
+Since he can't, though, he always walks the one that's walked the least.
+That way, no clone is ever more than one step behind that wavefront.
+It *approximates* it.
+Does that make sense?"

+Fabian wrinkled his brow in thought. "...I think so."

+Nigel snorted.
+"Don't hurt yourself, kid."

-Basil went on. "*Third.* If one of your copies encounters a dead-end, it will stop."
+Basil raised an eyebrow.
+"Nigel," he said warningly. "*Third.* If one of your copies encounters a dead-end, it will stop."

 "Oh-ho!
 He's getting tricky, now, boys."